 I was told that there are no Labs the first week of class.
 When does Writing Lab start?

-Unlike Labs in Biology and Chemistry, which start the second week of classes, Writing Lab starts the first week of classes.
-During the first week of class (starting Jan.
-19) you will attend Writing Lab face-to-face at the place and time indicated on your official course schedule.
-After that, starting January 25, you will attend Writing Lab at the place/time established by your Writing Lab instructor.
+Unlike Labs in Biology and Chemistry, which start the second week of classes, Writing Lab starts the first week of classes in an Orientation meeting held at the time and place listed on your schedule.
+Starting Sept.
+7, you will attend Writing Lab at the place/time established by your Writing Lab instructor.

 Do I need any textbooks for Writing Lab?

 No. In Writing Lab, you’ll work with the textbooks and materials required in your English Composition course.